Skip to content

 /**

-* Start RUM Action.
-RUM will bind the Action to possible triggered Resource, Error, LongTask events.
+* Start a RUM Action.
+RUM will associate Resource, Error, LongTask events that this Action might trigger.

-* Avoid adding multiple times within 0.1 s, the same View will only associate one Action at the same time, if the previous Action has not ended,
+* Avoid adding multiple times within 0.1 s.
+Only one Action can be associated with the same View at the same time.
+If the previous Action has not ended,

 * the new Action will be discarded.
-Does not affect the Action added by the `addAction` method.
+Does not interfere with Actions added by the `addAction` method.

 * @param actionName action name